mabrobotics/MD80-x-CANdle-Documentation/GettingStarted/GettingStarted.md

 ### Installation

-PDS is a modular system that requires diffrent assemblies depending on the modules present in the stack.
+PDS is a modular system that requires different assemblies depending on the modules present in the stack.

 ```{important}
 For more details on how to assemble the PDS you are using please head to the [PDS overview section](pds_overview).